zenika-open-source/immutadot/docs/MIGRATING_TO_1_0.md

 For a complete list see [immutadot's API documentation](https://zenika-open-source.github.io/immutadot/api/immutadot/1.0/).

-immutad●t's organization in namespaces has changed a little, see [Namespaces modifications](#namespaces-modifications) for more details.
+immutadot's organization in namespaces has changed a little, see [Namespaces modifications](#namespaces-modifications) for more details.

 Some functions such as [`filter()`](https://zenika-open-source.github.io/immutadot/api/immutadot/1.0/array.html#.filter) and [`map()`](https://zenika-open-source.github.io/immutadot/api/immutadot/1.0/array.html#.map) are now available in immutadot and in immutadot-lodash.
 This is because immutadot's version handles only arrays whereas immutadot-lodash's version handles collections (which includes objects), it is up to you to choose which version suits best your needs.

 ### immutadot-lodash package

-All immutad●t functions directly based on lodash utilities (such as [`mapValues()`](https://zenika-open-source.github.io/immutadot/api/immutadot-lodash/1.0/object.html#.mapValues)) have been moved into immutadot-lodash.
+All immutadot functions directly based on lodash utilities (such as [`mapValues()`](https://zenika-open-source.github.io/immutadot/api/immutadot-lodash/1.0/object.html#.mapValues)) have been moved into immutadot-lodash.

 For a complete list see [immutadot-lodash's API documentation](https://zenika-open-source.github.io/immutadot/api/immutadot-lodash/1.0/).